What is a charge-off?

-Credit repair companies also handle all of the tracking necessary to ensure that each collection agency and credit bureau is complying with the FCRA.
+Credit repair companies also handle all of the tracking necessary to ensure that each collection agency and credit bureau complies with the FCRA.
 On top of that, they make sure your credit report does not contain errors like account re-aging and multiple listings for the same collections account.

-If you aren’t sure where to start when it comes to disputing charge-offs on your credit reports, talk to one of their credit repair professionals and get your questions answered.
+If you aren’t sure where to start regarding disputing charge-offs on your credit reports, talk to one of their credit repair professionals and get your questions answered.
 You can do it on your own, but you’re likely to have more success by enlisting professional help.

 They offer a no-obligation consultation to explain what they can do to help in your particular situation.